 Hedge fund activity in Arch Capital Group Ltd. (NASDAQ:ACGL)

-At Q3’s end, a total of 15 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 0% from the previous quarter.
-With the smart money’s sentiment swirling, there exists an “upper tier” of notable hedge fund managers who were boosting their stakes considerably (or already accumulated large positions).
+At the end of the third quarter, a total of 21 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -9% from the previous quarter.
+The graph below displays the number of hedge funds with bullish position in ACGL over the last 17 quarters.
+With the smart money’s capital changing hands, there exists an “upper tier” of key hedge fund managers who were upping their stakes considerably (or already accumulated large positions).

 More specifically, FPR Partners was the largest shareholder of Arch Capital Group Ltd. (NASDAQ:ACGL), with a stake worth $602.7 million reported as of the end of September.
 Trailing FPR Partners was Polar Capital, which amassed a stake valued at $290.8 million.
 Renaissance Technologies, AQR Capital Management, and D E Shaw were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
 In terms of the portfolio weights assigned to each position FPR Partners allocated the biggest weight to Arch Capital Group Ltd. (NASDAQ:ACGL), around 13.77% of its 13F portfolio.
 Polar Capital is also relatively very bullish on the stock, earmarking 2.62 percent of its 13F equity portfolio to ACGL.